 Legal interns assist in all aspects of litigation, including legal research, factual investigation, and drafting of memoranda and briefs, while also helping with policy research, client counseling, and the development of public education materials.
 EFF's docket ranges across the technological and legal landscape, from online fair use of copyrighted materials to illegal government spying; take a look at http://www.eff.org/cases/ for details about our work preserving constitutional values in the digital world.
 Summer legal internships are full-time, 40 hours per week minimum, and last 10-14 weeks (typically mid-May through mid-August).
 School-year internships are generally full-time as well, and we prefer interns who can commit to being in the office in San Francisco at least four days per week for 10-12 weeks (Spring Semester typically runs from the beginning of January through mid-May and Fall Semester runs mid-August through December).
 Law students attending schools with non-semester schedules are encouraged to apply as well.
 Internships are available at our office in San Francisco for all legal issues.
 We do not offer remote internships or internships in Washington DC.
 Internships are generally unpaid; therefore arrangements should be made with the student's law school for work/study stipends.

-*In 2016, EFF will be able to offer limited stipends to summer interns who have exhausted other sources of funding and need supplemental funds in order to accept an internship.
-Application decisions are need-blind, and EFF will allocate funding on a case-by-case basis.
-Generous supporters of EFF's 2016 summer intern fund include the law firms of Wilson Sonsini Goodrich & Rosati, Fenwick & West, and Durie Tangri.
+*In recent years, EFF was able to offer limited stipends to summer interns who exhausted other sources of funding and need supplemental funds in order to accept an internship.
+We may be able to do so again this summer.
+Application decisions are need-blind, and EFF will allocate any funding on a case-by-case basis.
+Generous supporters of EFF's 2016 summer intern fund included the law firms of Wilson Sonsini Goodrich & Rosati, Fenwick & West, and Durie Tangri.

 U.S. law students of all levels, including LLM students, are encouraged to apply.
 Applicants should have a demonstrated interest in and enthusiasm for civil liberties or technology-related legal issues, along with excellent research and writing skills and the initiative and energy to see projects to completion in a fast-moving environment.
 (Being a bit of a geek definitely helps, but isn't required!)